tutucea/celestial-forecast/README.md

 this is what the app looks like https://ibb.co/4gfF8wz2

-p.s. this can also be installed on a mac ( not using the exe file) but creating your own DMG file while modifying package.json
+p.s. this can also be installed on a mac as long as you have node.js installed and following the instructions above